Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 This repository will allow you to evaluate Prover9's performance to detect inconsistencies within a generated dataset for a given ontology specified in first order logic (.in)

-You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py** and provide .in files.

 ## Installation
 1. Please install Prover9 and Mace4 found at [https://www.cs.unm.edu/~mccune/prover9/gui/v05.html]